Canadian employment and labor laws: Complete guide for employers

 Workers have a right to freedom of association, which allows any worker who isn't in a management position to form trade unions without fearing reprisal from an employer.
 Through collective bargaining, the employer and union create a collective agreement that establishes new work conditions.
 Employees have a right to strike during negotiations.

-All Canadian employees are entitled to statutory benefits such as pension, employment insurance, workers’ compensation, vacation, and public holidays.
-Each Canadian province has its own Employment Standards Act, which sets minimum working conditions.
+All Canadian employees are entitled to statutory benefits, and each province has its own Employment Standards Act, which sets minimum working conditions.

-NDAs can protect a company’s proprietary information so long as they’re reasonable, specific, and within the public interest (i.e. not used to cover up criminal behavior).
+NDAs can protect a company’s proprietary information so long as they are reasonable, specific, and within the public interest (i.e. not used to cover up criminal behavior).
 These agreements can be included as a confidentiality clause in Canadian employment contracts.

 Province